 Technology and Trauma: 6 Apps for helping trauma transformation

-This article was authored by Maria Murray,
+This article was written by Maria Murray,

-Senior Training Consultant The Australian Childhood Foundation
+Senior Training Consultant at The Australian Childhood Foundation in 2016 (repost).

 Some of the most frequently asked questions in our training programs are about the use of technology; can we use it to successfully rewire neuronal pathways and increase synaptic activity where trauma has left deep tracks of damage?